Gunnersbury Park Museum

 History, tourist information, and nearby accommodation

-In 1889 the larger house was purchased by the wealthy Rothschild banking family.
-They also purchased the neighbouring estate of Gunnersbury House and joined the two together to form the current Gunnersbury Park.
+In 1889 the wealthy Rothschild banking family bought the larger house, and the neighbouring estate of Gunnersbury House and joined the two together to form the current Gunnersbury Park.
 The house built by Copland became known as the Large Mansion, and Gunnersbury House became the Small Mansion.
 The Rothschilds used the Small Mansion as spare rooms for guests including Edward VII.

 In 1925 Maria de Rothschild sold the park and mansion houses to Ealing Borough Council and Acton Borough Council for 130,000 pounds on condition that the estate be used for leisure.
 The estate grounds became a public park, and the Large Mansion was eventually turned into a local history and heritage museum.